cityofaustin/atd-vz-crash-mapping/README.md

     )
 ```
 10) Export these results out as a CSV file.
 Open this file, and use the following excel formula to create a list of hyperlinks to the Vision Zero Editor (VZE), one for each crash: `=HYPERLINK(CONCAT("https://visionzero.austin.gov/editor/#/crashes/",A1), A1)`
 11) Visit each crash in the VZE and geolocate the crash as accurately as possible.
+If needed, maintain a list of crash IDs which will need to be excluded from this crash diagram.
+12) Return to your shell on the utility container or open another.
+Execute `sync_locations_from_vzdb_to_diagrams.pl;` to pull all geolocated crash locations from the VZDB to your local copy.

 ## Useful commands